2011 (May to August)

 Jade O’Keafe, the teenage drug addict that Bruce befriended a few weeks back, has been clean for three weeks, but winds up relapsing on the Fear Toxin-based drug known as Intrepid, which is being dealt on the streets by a Scarecrow-inspired gang.
 After getting in a heated argument with Alfred, who accuses Batman of being “addicted to crime-fighting,” the Dark Knight busts the drug peddlers.

 For the past four years, an unnamed government organization (most likely on behalf of the US Armed Forces) has been evaluating new high-tech hand-to-hand combat equipment on the best possible test subject in the world: Batman.
 Mission number five occurs now as a random soldier is tasked to fight the Dark Knight.
 Batman easily defeats him.

-–REFERENCE: Batman, disguised as an elderly groundskeeper, returns to St. Hadrian’s Finishing School for Girls (as seen via flashback in Batman Incorporated: Leviathan Strikes! #1, Chapter 1) to check up on Batgirl.
+–REFERENCE: In a flashback from Batman Incorporated: Leviathan Strikes! #1, Chapter 1.
+Batman, disguised as an elderly groundskeeper, returns to St. Hadrian’s Finishing School for Girls to check up on Batgirl.
 If you will recall, Batgirl has been inserted at the Spyral training facility (now infiltrated and secretly run by Leviathan) as a mole on behalf of Batman Incorporated.

 –Batman 80-Page Giant 2011 #1, Part 3